NotDari/Coretech-Operation-Wire-Storm/README.md

 competition specification
 - The python tests in the current implementation can be affected by device specifications (e.g. Resource exhaustion) if trying to test a large number of threads
+- Since clients have to receive all the messages, a thread could be blocked if sending a message to a slow client.
+In a real world scenario, you would have timeouts which skip old clients.